Tal-Schhlezinger/Real-Time-Snake-AI-with-Safety-Constraints/README.md

 - Dynamically mutates the cycle to allow safe shortcuts
 - Rejects moves that break reachability of the tail

-This solver optimize speed without loosing correctness .
+This solver optimizes speed without losing correctness.

 ---